Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Abstract

 \section{Abstract}

 Quantitatively characterizing the spatial organization of cells and their interaction is essential for understanding cancer progression and immune response.
-Recent advances in machine intelligence have enabled large-scale segmentation and classification of cell nuclei from digitized histopathology slides, generating massive point pattern and marked point pattern datasets.
-However, accessible tools for quantitative analysis of such complex cellular spatial organization remain limited.
-In this paper, we first review $27$ traditional spatial summary statistics, areal indices, and topological features applicable to point pattern data.
-Then, we introduce SASHIMI (Spatial Analysis for Segmented Histopathology Images using Machine Intelligence), a browser-based tool for real-time spatial analysis of artificial intelligence (AI)-segmented histopathology images.
-SASHIMI computes a comprehensive suite of mathematically grounded descriptors, including spatial statistics, proximity-based measures, grid-level similarity indices, spatial autocorrelation measures, and topological descriptors, to quantify cellular abundance and cell-cell interaction.
-Applied to two cancer datasets, oral potentially malignant disorders (OPMD) and non-small-cell lung cancer (NSCLC), SASHIMI identified multiple spatial features significantly associated with patient survival outcomes.
-SASHIMI provides an accessible and reproducible platform for single-cell-level spatial profiling of tumor morphological architecture, offering a robust framework for quantitative exploration of tissue organization across cancer types.
+Recent advances in machine intelligence have enabled large-scale segmentation and classification of cell nuclei from digitized histopathology slides, generating massive point pattern and marked point pattern datasets, which in turn create a growing need for accessible and standardized tools for downstream spatial statistical analysis.
+However, accessible, reproducible, and integrative tools for exploratory and feature-based quantitative analysis of such complex cellular spatial organization remain limited.
+In this paper, we do not aim to provide a comparative review or performance evaluation, but instead systematically organize and operationalize 27 widely used spatial summary statistics, areal indices, and topological features applicable to point pattern data within a unified computational framework.
+We introduce SASHIMI (Spatial Analysis for Segmented Histopathology Images using Machine Intelligence), a browser-based tool for real-time spatial analysis of artificial intelligence (AI)-segmented histopathology images.
+SASHIMI enables the computation of a comprehensive suite of mathematically grounded descriptors, including spatial statistics, proximity-based measures, grid-level similarity indices, spatial autocorrelation measures, and topological descriptors, to quantify cellular abundance and cell-cell interaction.
+Applied to two cancer datasets, oral potentially malignant disorders (OPMD) and non-small-cell lung cancer (NSCLC), SASHIMI is used to illustrate the types of spatial and architectural patterns that can be captured, with several extracted features showing associations with patient survival outcomes.
+SASHIMI provides an accessible and reproducible platform for single-cell-level spatial profiling of tumor morphological architecture, enabling interactive visualization and exploratory analysis of cellular spatial organization without requiring programming expertise.

 {\it Keywords:} Medical imaging, marked point pattern data, point pattern data, spatial statistics, topological data analysis

 \spacingset{1.8}